<img src="//bat.bing.com/action/0?ti=5739614&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 Member Debit Card Site

-At this time, the MyChoice Accounts VISA debit card is not compatible with Apple Pay or Google Pay electronic/device payment options.
-We are scoping this as an enhancement, and will keep our clients posted on our progress.
+At this time, the MyChoice Accounts VISA debit card is not compatible with Apple Pay or Samsung Pay electronic/device payment options.
+We are scoping this as an enhancement for 2026, and will keep our clients posted on our progress.

 Communications